JrVerbiest/Gait-Stride-Length-Estimation-Embedded-Machine-Learning/README.md

 **Work in progress.**

+This repo contains a collection of jupyter notebooks and python scripts.

+Related project: Machine Learning at the Extreme Edge ([ML@E2dge](https://mlate2dge.github.io))

 ## Dataset

 <a href="https://www.mdpi.com/2306-5729/6/9/95">TRIPOD — A Treadmill Walking Dataset with IMU, Pressure-Distribution and Photoelectric Data for Gait Analysis.
 Justin Trautmann, Lin Zhou, Clemens Markus Brahms, Can Tunca, Cem Ersoy, Urs Granacher and Bert Arnrich.</a>